mnorrisvuw/MN-Better-Notation-Plugins-for-MuseScore/README.md

 * For each of the four MN plugins, click on their icon and click ‘**Enable**’
 * The plugins should now be available from the **Plugins** menu

-**INSTALLING FONTS FOR MN CREATE TITLE PAGE**:
+## <a id="fonts"></a>Installing fonts:
-The title page templates in the MN Create Title Page plugin make use of the following commonly available fonts.
-Many of these fonts come bundled with the Windows and/or Mac OS operating systems, with Microsoft Office, or as a free download.
+The templates in the **MN Create Title Page** plugin use the following freely available fonts.
+Many of these fonts come bundled with the Windows and/or Mac OS operating systems; all are available as a free download.

 Depending on your particular combination of OS and other software, you may or may not already have them installed.
 If you need to install them, below is a list of download links:
 * **Academy Engraved LET**: bundled with Mac OS X; available for download [here](https://fontsgeek.com/fonts/Academy-Engraved-LET-Plain)